Broome Boating Facility

 Will the facility include boat moorings or pens?

 No. The current design is more compact than previous designs that involved the development of a boat harbour.
-With more than 90% of boats in Broome being trailer-based and with the area of greatest demand and risk relating to trailer boat operations, the facility design is strongly focussed on getting boats in and out of the water more safely and facilitating safer passenger transfer.
+With more than 90% of boats in Broome being trailer-based and with the area of greatest demand and risk relating to trailer boat operations, the facility design is strongly focused on getting boats in and out of the water more safely and facilitating safer passenger transfer.

 The provision of boat pens in Broome’s extreme tidal range would likely involve the creation of a marina with a lock, which is less suited to trailer boat operations.